2015 MY STORY MY CONTENT SHORT FILM COMPETITION – CALLING FOR ENTRIES

 Entries must be based on this year’s theme: ‘Movies Matter’.
 Your film must be about how or why movies matter and include a reference to film piracy or its impact.

-The My Story My Content website includes the competition rules, online entry system, additional information for teachers, plus all thirty finalists’ films from 2014.
+The new-look 2015 My Story My Content website includes the competition rules, online entry system, additional information for teachers, plus all thirty finalists’ films from 2014.

 MY STORY MY CONTENT TEACHING RESOURCE

-To add further value for educators, IP Awareness has developed a free online teaching resource for My Story My Content, with clear curriculum links.
+To add further value for educators, IP Awareness is developing a free online teaching resource for My Story My Content, with clear curriculum links.

 It presents a hands-on approach to making a short film and encourages students to value content from the perspective of a creator as well as appreciate their own role as citizens whose behaviour makes a difference.
 The unit includes:

-This resource has been developed for Years 3–10 and can be downloaded at mystorymycontent.com.
+This resource has been developed for primary years 3–6 and secondary years 7–10, and will be available for download at mystorymycontent.com soon.

 To learn more about My Story My Content,